• People walking in the woods

 Emergency Preparedness

-ITBC actively promotes emergency preparedness within Indigenous communities to safeguard people, lands, and tourism businesses from natural disasters, including wildfires.
+ITBC actively promotes emergency preparedness within First Nations and Indigenous communities to safeguard people, lands, and tourism businesses from natural disasters, including wildfires.
 By encouraging Indigenous tourism operators to develop proactive emergency plans, ITBC supports the ability of communities to recover quickly from disruptions.
-This initiative protects significant cultural areas and ensures the economic stability of Indigenous-owned businesses.
+This initiative protects significant cultural areas and ensures the economic stability of First Nations- and Indigenous-owned businesses.
 ITBC’s leadership in this area helps Indigenous communities strengthen their resilience, showcasing innovation in blending traditional knowledge with modern preparedness strategies.